Who we are

 What does the future hold as we commemorate Buffalo State’s 150th Anniversary?

-SUNY System Administration is currently evaluating three programs approved by BSC administration and faculty: BA in Public Administration and Nonprofit Management, Graduate Certificate in Nonprofit Management, and a Graduate Certificate in Disaster and Emergency Management.
+SUNY System Administration is currently evaluating two programs approved by BSC administration and faculty: BA in Public Administration and Nonprofit Management and an Advanced Certificate in Nonprofit Management.
 In September 2020, NASPAA approved our MPA’s pre-accreditation application.
-We plan to devote our 150th anniversary year to preparing our application for NASPAA accreditation of our MPA program.
+We plan to commemorate Buffalo State's 150th anniversary by completing the process for NASPAA accreditation of our MPA program.
 Achieving NASPAA accreditation will be the culmination of 50 years of incremental effort to transform BSC’s offering of undergraduate political science courses to a degree-granting department that maintains the highest standards in liberal arts and professional degree programs.
 Our department will continue to prepare graduates to contribute their knowledge and skills in governance and administration to better the lives of Western New Yorkers, New Yorkers, Americans, and the global community.

 Back to Top